pantheon-systems/documentation/source/docs/articles/sites/domains.md

 We recommend using the [HTTPS protocol](https://en.wikipedia.org/wiki/HTTPS) and the www subdomain prefix for all sites.
 See [this article](http://www.yes-www.org/why-use-www/) for information on why www is recommended with modern platform providers.

 If you are using the HTTPS protocol with your own certificate, [enable HTTPS](docs/articles/sites/domains/adding-a-ssl-certificate-for-secure-https-communication/) before adding the domain to the Site Dashboard and before configuring DNS.
-If you are going to use [Cloudflare's free Universal SSL service](/docs/guides/ssl-with-cloudflare/), set up DNS as described here first.
+If you are going to use [CloudFlare's free Universal SSL service](/docs/guides/ssl-with-cloudflare/), set up DNS as described here first.
 ## Step 2: Add Domains to the Site Environment

 You must have a paid plan to add a domain to a site environment.
 For more information, see [Selecting a Plan](/docs/articles/sites/settings/selecting-a-plan/).